 - Added scanning capabilities enable use of bar code/RFID for automatic display of instructions

-Authors can quickly assemble rich, visual work instructions in a streamlined interface.
+Our core product.
+Authors can quickly assemble rich, visual work instructions in a streamlined interface, then export to PDF.

 A dynamic electronic work instruction interface between engineering and the paperless manufacturing floor.

 Digital Work Instructions Designed for Highly Repetitive Processes

 An on-demand, scrollable, read-only shop floor access portal for paperless work instruction deployment.

 Author within Sequence, Present within Your MES

 A solution for organizations utilizing Manufacturing Execution Software (MES) that allows integration with the work flow.